GetStream/stream-video-swift/docusaurus-old/docs/iOS/guides/quickstart/audio-room.md

 }
 ```

-The `presentationMode` variable is needed since the `AudioRoomView` is shown inside of a sheet.
+The `presentationMode` variable is needed since the `AudioRoomView` is shown inside a sheet.
 When the user wants to leave the room you can close the sheet using the `dismiss()` function of the `presentationMode`.

 Add the following code to the `body` of your `AudioRoomView`: